 DOM and MDHS acknowledge the request to verify identity of applicants before moving to the next stage in the eligibility process and before the possible awarding of assistance.
 Additionally, the departments acknowledge the request to review the recipient's identity ownership periodically to verify and protect the identity of the recipient.
 DOM and MDHS have implemented phase 1 of the Common Web Portal and are working to complete the second and final phase of base functionality, including the identity authentication component that will allow for users of the CWP to authenticate their identity and have the opportunity to view programs they are enrolled in, as well as submit changes and manage their user account.
-The identity authentication functionality will be part of the final CWP implementation.
+The identity authentication functionality will be part of the final CWP implementation currently scheduled to be complete by December 2022.